 The list of attributes is long, so you may want to pour yourself another cup of coffee before continuing in this paragraph.
 You’ve heard of many of these features, but you were not able to get them all on a compact at this price level.
 Lane Departure Warning, Lane Keep Assist, Blind Spot Detection, Rear Cross-Traffic Alert, Lane Change Assist and a Rearview Camera with Dynamic Guidance.

 That’s still not all.
 Elantra sports a hands-free Smart Trunk, a Dynamic Bending Light and Smart Cruise Control.
-The Bending Light works with the headlights so they turn with the direction of the steering wheel for better nighttime visibility and safety.
+Dynamic Bending Light works with the headlights.
+They turn with the direction of the steering wheel for better nighttime visibility and safety.
 Another added touch is automatic high beam/low beam switching when oncoming traffic is detected.
 Smart Cruise Control uses radar to maintain your distance from vehicles ahead by adjusting vehicle speed according to other traffic.

 Blue Link enhances these systems even more with remote start and climate control, destination search, remote door lock and unlock, car finder, enhanced roadside assistance and even stolen vehicle recovery.

-Regardless of what vehicle you may be shopping for; regardless of the price level you are willing to pay; regardless of any and all previous prejudices you may have … when you visit your car dealer I would ask if the vehicle you are being offered has all these attributes and if it’s “Ultimate” model boasts an MSRP of $26,750.
+Regardless of what vehicle you may be shopping for or the price you are willing to pay; regardless of any and all previous prejudices you may have … when you visit your car dealer I would ask if the vehicle you are being offered has all these attributes and if its “Ultimate” model boasts an MSRP of $26,750.